Linking lineage and population observables in biological branching processes: Introduction

 Another important question is how to relate measurements made at the lineage and at the population levels.
 A classical study revealed the discrepancy between the mean generation time and the population doubling time \citep{Powell1956} in an age-dependent branching process with no mother-daughter correlations, called Bellmann-Harris process in the literature on branching processes \cite{Kimmel2015}.
 Importantly, it is still not known at present how to relate the mean generation time and the population doubling time in general models of cell size control.

 Inspired by single-cell experiments with colonies of prokaryotic cells in microfluidic devices \cite{Hashimotoa2016,Taheri-Araghi2015}, we consider here continuous rate models (CRM), based on stochastic differential equations \cite{Hall1991,Robert2014}.
-Unlike discrete stochastic maps (DSM) \cite{Amir2014}, there is no need in CRM to rely on a policy function since the division mechanism is encoded in the functional form of the division rate.
-The corresponding population dynamics has an interesting thermodynamic structure uncovered in Refs.~\cite{Kobayashi2015,Sughiyama2015}, which we also exploit here to derive three new fluctuation relations.
+The population dynamics generated by CSM has an interesting thermodynamic structure uncovered in Refs.~\cite{Kobayashi2015,Sughiyama2015}, which we also exploit here to derive new fluctuation relations.
 As usual with fluctuation theorems \citep{Crooks2000_vol61}, our results map typical behaviors in one ensemble (here the population level) to atypical behaviors in another one (here the single lineage level).
 A similar connection lies at the basis of an algorithm to measure large deviation functions using a population dynamics \cite{Nemoto2016,Giardina2006}.
 In the mathematical literature on branching processes, relations of this kind are known as Many-to-One formulas \cite{Bansaye2011}; they explain the existence of a statistical biais, when choosing uniformly one individual in a population as opposed to following a lineage.